|

 bought the vineyards to have more control.
 This has proved to be a wise investment.

-The azienda now comprises some 80 hectares.
+The azienda now comprises some 160 hectares.
+And the new

 This firm was amongst the first to realize some sort of refinement was needed to